SLYJason/OJ-ALG/src/main/java/LeetCode/DynamicProgramming/README.md

 121 (Easy): no need DP, only permitted to complete at most one transaction.

 122 (Easy): no need DP, complete as many transactions as you like.

+# Word Break
+139 (Medium): return true or false whether s is breakable.

+140 (Hard): return all breakable list of s.